jonsuh/fenster/README.md

 - Sourcemaps
 - Watch and rebuild Sass and JavaScript
 - Browsersync
-- Minify CSS and JavaScript
+- CSScomb CSS, Minify CSS and JavaScript

 ## Installation